Creating & managing blog posts

 These fields allow you to set the displayed posting time and date for your post.
 If you do not set anything, it will default to the current date.
 The date information will also be used in the URL string for your blog post (the address of the page).
 You can update this after publishing either directly from the Blog post or from the Blog post settings under Menu > Blog, but the URL string will not change after the initial posting unless you make a copy of the post and then publish that one with the new date or if you want to completely hide it then you can use a custom URL ending (a slug).

-Tags come into play with your display options.
-A best practice would be to set at least two tags for each post.
+As best practice, we recommend adding at least two tags for each post.
 The first one should be a category for that post.
 You’ll be able to use this to make category blog pages if you like.
-The second tag recommendation is a single tag that combines the month and year (i.e. July2015).
+The second tag recommendation is a single tag that combines the month and year (i.e. Jan2017).
 Then, you can easily build your own blog archives using these tags.
 One important note about tags is that each word will be a separate tag, so if you want to have multiple words, you should smush them together or separate them with hyphens ("blueshirts" or "blue-shirts" instead of "blue shirts").

 Writing blog posts

 Once you’ve got all your settings entered, it is time to build out your blog post.
 You do this the same way you build pages for your website—element by element.

 Display your content by adding headings, lists, columns, photos, videos, and galleries.
 Remember to keep the text scannable.
 Your readers will appreciate the richer experience and will be more likely to want to come back and read more posts in the future.